Anisotropic q-Gaussian velocity distributions in LambdaCDM halos: Results

 \subsection{Does the $q$-Gaussian model reproduce the data significantly better than the Gaussian?}

 We now ask whether the $q$-Gaussian provides a significantly better fit to the simulation data than does the Gaussian, taking into account the extra parameter involved in the former.
-For this, we evaluated two measures of \emph{Bayesian evidence}, the \emph{Akaike Information Criterion} (AIC, \citealp{Akaike73}),
+For this, we evaluated two measures of \emph{Bayesian evidence},\footnote{\textcolor{red}{In the published version, equations~(\ref{AIC}) and (\ref{BIC}) contained typographic errors, with erroneous `ln' terms in front of $N_{\rm pars}$.}} the \emph{Akaike Information Criterion} (AIC, \citealp{Akaike73}),

 corrected for finite sample size by \cite{HurvichTsai89}, to yield the \emph{corrected Akaike Information Criterion} (AICc) as

 as well as the \emph{Bayes Information Criterion} (BIC, \citealp{Schwarz78}),